 Buy enough fruits, vegetables, berries, and greens to last 3-4 days.
-Choose anything you like, but skip the potatoes.
-Sweet potatoes are OK on occasion.
-Don’t go hog wild with bananas, but they’re also fine on occasion.
 Do the same with deli meat and fresh meat.
-Turkey, fish, and chicken breast have very low fat content, if you’re keeping track for zoning or otherwise working on body composition.
 In deli meat I prefer Boar’s Head Cajun Turkey and Blazing Buffalo Chicken.
 Salmon, Tilapia, and Tuna are good fish choices.
 Beef and lamb are also good choices.
 Seafood like shrimp, scallops, crab, lobster, etc. are also good choices, but very expensive.
-If you do like seafood then make sure to skip the generous servings of garlic butter.

 Next, hit the dairy section.
 Yes, Paleo-Dieters, I recommend eating dairy.
 While Paleolithic cows may have been vicious and wielded large horns, I assure you that my Paleolithic ancestors were some bad Homo Erectus motherfu*^ers, and they caught the cow.
 Deal with it.
 Low-fat cottage cheese is a great protein source.
 So is natural yogurt, but this isn’t like the sugar-enhanced Yoplait and Dannon yogurt that you probably love.
 If you can stomach natural yogurt then go for it, but regular sugar-laden yogurt is not a good choice.
-I use half and half in my coffee, so I know it won’t kill you.
-[Update: Since first publishing this article I've since eliminated all dairy except cream in my coffee.
-I can't tell if it's made much difference.]
+If your body tolerates dairy products then they are a great source of quality proteins and fats.

 Now we venture down the aisles.
 Beware, this area is full of processed doo-doo, so watch where you step.
 First, go to frozen foods and get some frozen vegetables and maybe even some frozen meat, like salmon patties.
 Frozen vegetables and meat aren’t as good as fresh, but it’s a hell of a lot better than Fritos.
 I like “steamer bags” of broccoli.
 I can take it directly from my freezer, put it in the microwave for five minutes, open the bag, and out comes steamed broccoli.
 Once again, this shouldn’t be your first choice–that should be fresh products–but this is still a very good choice.
 From the aisles you also may want some canned tuna or salmon, some canned beans (in moderation, beans are a very dense carb), olives, nuts, and seeds.
 Be very selective.
 You’re no longer on the perimeter, so traps and snares abound.